 Uddhav Thackeray-led govt to face floor test on Saturday

-The Uddhav Thackeray-led Maha Vikas Aghadi government of the Shiv Sena-NCP-Congress alliance will face floor test in the Assembly on Saturday.
-The floor test will be held in the afternoon, a Vidhan Bhawan official told PTI.
+The Uddhav Thackeray-led Maha Vikas Aghadi government of the Shiv Sena-NCP-Congress alliance will face floor test in the Maharashtra Assembly on Saturday.
+The floor test will be held in the afternoon, a Vidhan Bhavan official told PTI.

 Walse Patil is a former speaker of the Assembly.
 Thackeray, who is also the Shiv Sena president, was sworn-in as the chief minister on Thursday evening and hours later, presided over his government's first cabinet meeting.